 Pico Turquino National Park is close to Santiago de Cuba in the eastern part of Cuba.
 The park is named for Pico Turquino, the highest point in Cuba at just under 2000 meters above sea level.

-The park is located in the Sierra Maestra mountain range, where Fidel Castro among others held the fort in the 50s as a headquarter for the opposition groups fighting the Batista rule.
+The park is located in the Sierra Maestra mountain range, where Fidel Castro, among others, held the fort in the 50s as a headquarters for the opposition groups fighting the Batista rule.

 Some National Parks Have A Special Significance